NO BLACKOUT MONDAY — FREE IT

 It was part of everyday life.

-FREE IT seeks to restore that visibility.
+No Blackout Monday — Free It seeks to restore that visibility.

 Not by replacing existing baseball structures.

-Monday Night Baseball is the beginning.
+No Blackout Monday is the beginning.

-Increased baseball visibility is the goal.
+Local baseball visibility is the goal.

 Football survives scarcity.